U.S. Coast Survey Established

 January 3, 1840

 First Modern Sounding

-British Royal Navy officer and polar explorer Sir James Clark Ross conducts the first open ocean deep-water sounding in 2425 fathoms (14,450 feet) in the south Atlantic ocean at at Latitude 27 S Longitude 17 W. The sounding is taken using the traditional method of lowering a hemp rope over the side of the ship.
+British Royal Navy officer and polar explorer Sir James Clark Ross conducts the first open ocean deep-water sounding in 2,425 fathoms (14,450 feet or 4404 meters) in the south Atlantic ocean at at Latitude 27 S Longitude 17 W. The sounding is taken using the traditional method of lowering a hemp rope over the side of the ship.

 Darwin on Coral Reef Atolls

-Charles Darwin publishes The Structure and Distribution of Coral Reefs.
+British naturalist Charles Darwin publishes The Structure and Distribution of Coral Reefs.
 In this work he discusses how coral atolls are formed from the subsidence and erosion of volcanic islands.
 Darwin's theory that reefs formed as the islands and surrounding areas subsided has been supported by modern investigations, and is no longer disputed.

 Speculation on Deep Sea Life

-British naturalist Edward Forbes states his belief that life cannot exist below 300 fathoms (1800 feet) in the deep sea.
+British naturalist Edward Forbes states his belief that life cannot exist below 300 fathoms (1,800 feet or 548 meters) in the deep sea.
 This declaration begins a 20-year debate about the possible existence of a lifeless zone in the ocean known as an azoic zone.
 This idea is known as Azoic hypothesis and the Abyssus theory and has long since been disproven.